Musarrat Misbah

 Musarrat Misbah (born 25 November 1959) is a Pakistani beautician, entrepreneur, actress and philanthropist.
+She is well known for helping face burned women in Pakistan through her Depilex Smileagain Foundation.

 Early life

-She was born to Misbah Uddin Khan and Anisa on 25 November 1959 in Karachi, Pakistan.
-In 1980, she went to the United Kingdom where she attended Shaw College of Beauty Therapy.
+Misbah was born to Misbah Uddin Khan and Anisa on 25 November 1959 in Karachi, Pakistan.
+In 1980, she went to the United Kingdom where she attended the Shaw College of Beauty Therapy.

 Career

-She later established Depilex Smileagain Foundation, a nonprofit organization.
-In 1990s she worked in dramas on PTV.
+She later established the Depilex Smileagain Foundation, a nonprofit organization.
+In the 1990s, she worked in dramas on PTV.
 In 2010, she became the recipient of the Pride of Performance award for her contributions in the field of medical treatment and financial aid reportedly provided to the burn and acid attack victims for females in particular.

-Masarrat Misbah was awarded by Italian government and making her the first Pakistani woman to receive awards by the Italian government on Women's Day for her courage and commitment.
+Masarrat Misbah received an award by the Italian government on Women's Day for her courage and commitment, making her the first Pakistani woman to receive an award by the Italian government.

 Personal life

-Musarrat married Amir and she had two children with him later they divorced and Musarrat took the custoday of her children also her younger sister Nighat Misbah is the Director of Depilex.
+Musarrat married Amir and had two children with him.
+Later, they divorced, with Musarrat taking custody of her children.
+Her younger sister, Nighat Misbah, is the Director of Depilex.